s4designers/s4designers.github.io/ch3-interactivity-functions/README.md

 1. The code is fixed by creating the function.
 1. The function sets style.visibility = "visible" for the caption.
 1. Jille asks about onclick-attributes inside the HTML tag.
 1. Answer: That is almost never done anymore.
-It is more useful to developers and designers not to mix HTML and Javascript like that.
+It is more useful to developers and designers not to mix HTML and JavaScript like that.
 1. Students must not add interactivity using event-attributes in the HTML.
 1. A third style of adding event-functions is shown: .addEventListener(...).
 It is preferred by professional developers because you can add multiple functions to an event.
 But it is more typing so we don't use it.